SamLMG/MitoComp/README.md

 Some further parameters for the trimming rule are also specified in this file and may be edited by the user

-Finally, we provide users working on a cluster with a template cluster config file for clusters using either a SLURM or a SGE submission system.
+We also provide users working on a cluster with a template cluster config file for clusters using either a SLURM or a SGE submission system.
 Resources provided to each job as well as the paths to log files may be set here by the user according to their cluster settings.

 The following command uses the assembly script to run the pipeline on a SLURM system: